teremterem/django_url_shortener/README.md

 - Turn url expander view into Django middleware ? (to avoid the overhead of url resolution).
 - Cover Django views with tests as well.
 - Turn some of the unit tests into doctests?
+- Validate that it is indeed a url that is being shortened

 ### Ideas to further improve url lookup